Jameshall159/WPD2Coursework/README.md

 Submitted as part of the Web Platform Development 2 module by: Christopher Campbell, James Hall and Heather Reid

+## The Group Report

+The group report can be downloaded from the WPD2Coursework repository downloads section.

+Alternatively, there is a copy along with the source code files.

 ## Coursework Requirements